 Welcome to the St. Martin’s Sunnyside Cemetery Revitalisation Page

-My name is Erin de Zwart and I am a French Language and Canadian Studies student at the University of Alberta.
-Some of my ancestors include the Whites, the Milligans, and the Hewitts.
-I am coordinating a community project to tidy up St. Martin’s Sunnyside Cemetery, a cemetery that saw its last loved one interred over 80 years ago, and has not been maintained since its previous caretaker, the late Kathy Borreson of Bon Accord, organized a cleanup in 1997.
-The plan is to put together a work party in order to make the cemetery accessible, as it is terribly overgrown and impossible to visit at this time.
-If lending a hand to help preserve the cemetery sounds interesting to you, then add your name and email address to the box below and we will keep you updated via email on our plans for a work party to clean up the cemetery in 2023.
+Erin put together a work party on April 29, 2023 in order to make the cemetery accessible.
+At that point it was terribly overgrown and impossible to visit.
+If lending a hand to help preserve the cemetery sounds interesting to you, then add your name and email address to the box below and we will keep you updated via email on our plans for further work parties to continue the cemetery reviatlization in 2023.
 We will keep your email address confidential, use a Blind Carbon Copy when contacting you, and we will not give it or sell it to anyone.

 Below is an alphabetical list with names of people interred and/or with a headstone, at Sunnyside Cemetery, given to Hilda Milligan by Mary Yeo in 1982.
 The list was provided by Mary’s uncle Bob (Bob Gibbons).

 The list is not complete.
 Please contact me through the comment form above if you can offer any information.
 Up to 35 people are buried at Sunnyside, and we would like to complete the list with the help of the community.
 The list will be updated online.

 |Cardinal, Frank||1876||1899||Métis ancestry.|

 Alternate spelling: Cardinell.
 Worked on the Landing Trail.